Bobby Calf Consultative Process

 All submissions in written form will be considered public documents.
 Submissions from organisations will be posted on the website.
 Submissions from individuals will not be listed, unless judged to be sufficiently of note by the working group.

-Once the public consultation period has closed, all comments will be considered carefully by AHA and the Bobby Calf Working Group.
+All comments will be considered carefully by AHA and the Bobby Calf Working Group.
 Significantly different points of view will be summarised in the final RIS and an appendix of submitters attached.